-When Qt for Embedded Linux applications run, they look for fonts in Qt's
+QBasicFontDatabase.
+In this case, Qt applications will look for fonts in Qt's

 lib/fonts/ directory.
-Qt for Embedded Linux will automatically detect prerendered fonts and TrueType fonts.
-For compatibility, it will also read the legacy
+Qt will automatically detect prerendered fonts and TrueType fonts.

 All supported fonts use the Unicode character encoding.
 Most fonts available today do, but they usually don't contain all the Unicode characters.
 A complete 16-point Unicode font uses over 1 MB of memory.

 The FreeType 2 library can support the following font formats:

 - PostScript Type1 (PFA/PFB)

 - CID-keyed Type1

 - Microsoft Windows Font File Format (Windows FNT)